catalyst/moodle-mod_applaunch/README.md

 If using the rest protocol, the capability would be called `webservice/rest:user`.

-Configring an application schema
+Configuring an application schema
 --------------------------------

 1) Lets assume your desktop app has a schema of 'foobar://'
-2) Navigate to Admin > blah
+2) Navigate to Admin > Plugins > Activities > App Launcher > Manage app types
-3) 3) Add record
+3) Create or edit an app type.
+Under 'URL', add the schema with any part of the url that would be used by any course.
+E.g. 'foobar://activity.run'
+4) Go to a course, and create or edit an applauncher activity with the same app type.
+Under 'URL slug', and a string to be appended to the url that is specific for the course.
+This is options.
+E.g. '/course/123

 The url scheme interface
 ------------------------

-When a learning clicks on a link to open your app it will pass through two query params:
+When a learner clicks on a link to open your app it will pass through two query params:

 ```
-foobar://test.com?token=xxxx&baseuri=https://moodle.example.edu,
+foobar://test.com?token=xxxx&baseuri=https%3A%2F%2Fmoodle.example.edu,
 ```

 1) token - This is a single use token which the app must exchange in order to gain a normal Moodle Webservice token
-2) baseuri - This is the wwwroot of the Moodle instance that launched the app, which MUST be used for all communication back to Moodle
+2) baseuri - This is the wwwroot of the Moodle instance that launched the app, which MUST be used for all communication back to Moodle.
+Note that the value will be URL escaped

 Exchange single use token for WS key
 ------------------------------------

-To exchange the singke use token make a get request like this:
+To exchange the single use token make a GET request like this:

 ```
-[baseuri]]mod/applaunc/token.php?token=xxxxx
+[baseuri]mod/applaunc/token.php?token=xxxxx
 ```

 This will return a json document